 And so, James Cook directed the Endeavour to 40 degrees south latitude and sailed to the west until he reached New Zealand, which was of special interest since it was taken to be an extension of the larger Terra Australis.
 Cook carefully charted the coastlines of New Zealand, often making contact with the native Maori with whom there were several violent episodes.

-These encounters were just the first of many such encounters to come, and it created a mixed legacy of Cook’s first voyage, so much so that in 2019 the British government expressed regret for the Maori who were killed.
+These encounters were just the first of many such encounters to come, and it created a mixed legacy of Cook’s first voyage, so much so that in 2019 the British government expressed regret for the Maori who were killed by his men.

 With no sign of the lost continent, the Endeavour began its return to England after two years at sea.